Morningstar Sustainalytics’ Engagement Guidance

 Morningstar Sustainalytics’ engagement approach is based on constructive dialogue, which means that we attempt to listen as much as we speak.
 We make a great effort to get the facts right and understand the perspective of each company we engage with and the context in which it operates.

 Our investor clients may want to join calls and meetings.
-We will, in each case, do our best to let you know in advance if there is investor interest in joining a meeting.
-We take meeting minutes that we share with your company for feedback and clarifications.
-You will have 10 working days to review draft meeting minutes and respond before they are uploaded to the Global Access platform.
-The platform can be accessed exclusively by our Stewardship investor clients.
+We attempt to let you know in advance if there is investor interest in joining a meeting, however investors can and may join calls unannounced.
+We take meeting minutes that we share with your company for feedback and clarification.
+You will have 10 working days to review draft meeting minutes and respond before they are uploaded to our password-protected platform, exclusive to our Stewardship investor clients.

 We provide regular updates to our investor clients on your company’s level of response as well as the progress you are making on the ESG issue(s) in focus.
 When companies do not respond to our communication or decline to engage, we have an alternative set of activities that we may undertake.
 These include, among others, investor letters, collaborative engagement with other investor groups and engagement-related voting recommendations.